 - The refund will be calculated based on the date the drop or withdrawal takes place online, or the date the Add/Drop form is submitted to Registration rather than the last day of attendance.
-No refund of tuition and fees will be made beyond the current quarter. - Students who fail to attend or stop attending a course or program without notice, and do not officially withdraw will forfeit all claims to the refund of tuition and fees, and may receive a failing grade of F. - Refunds for financial aid students may be adjusted based on the type of aid received.
-Contact the Student Financial Resources at 360.752.8351 for more information. - Petitions for exceptions to the refund policy must be submitted in writing to the Director of Registration and Enrollment for determination.
+No refund of tuition and fees will be made beyond the current quarter. - Students who fail to attend or stop attending a course or program without notice, and do not officially withdraw will forfeit all claims to the refund of tuition and fees, and may receive a failing grade of F. - Refunds for financial aid awards may be adjusted based on the type of aid received.
+Contact the Student Financial Resources Office at 360.752.8351 for more information. - Petitions for exceptions to the refund policy must be submitted in writing to the Director of Registration and Enrollment for determination.
 Required documentation for consideration includes an Add/Drop form, and a Hardship Withdrawal Form with third-party supporting documentation.
 Circumstances warranting a refund exception are medical reasons or being called into military service of the United States.
-All petitions, forms and documentation must be submitted by the last day of the enrolled quarter. - If you are eligible for a refund, refunds are determined by your original payment method: - Paid online by credit card 7 to10 business days credit back to original card - Paid by credit card in person or over phone 10 to 15 business days credit back to original card - Paid by check or cash 20 business days refund by check - Paid by Nelnet 20 business days refund by check (\$30 Nelnet Fee is non-refundable) - Any outstanding balance owed will be deducted from refunds. - Refund amounts are based on prior full payment of tuition and fees.
-If you have not paid in full, you may still owe a balance if you drop or withdraw from your class during a partial or zero refund period.
+All petitions, forms and documentation must be submitted by the last day of the enrolled quarter. - If you are eligible for a refund, refunds are determined by your original payment method: - Paid online by credit card 7 to10 business days credit back to original card - Paid by credit card in person or over phone 10 to 15 business days - credit back to original card - Paid by check or cash 20 business days refund by check - Paid by Nelnet 20 business days refund by check (\$30 Nelnet Fee is non-refundable) - Any outstanding balance owed will be deducted from refunds.